 A potential problem for workers' comp claimants is that COVID-19 is a pandemic, which means the general public has a significant risk of exposure.
 This fact will likely make it difficult for the average employee to prevail on a workers’ compensation claim.
 And as the disease becomes more widespread, it will only get harder to prove that you contracted it at work and that your job presents a unique risk.

-The outlook is better for those who work in professions that have increased exposure to communicable diseases, such as first responders, healthcare workers, or even some travel industry professionals.
+The outlook is better for those who work in professions that inherently have increased exposure to communicable diseases, such as healthcare workers, first responders, and even some travel industry professionals.
 The state of Washington, for example, has issued the following guidance:

 Under certain circumstances, claims from healthcare providers and first responders involving COVID-19 may be allowed.
 Other claims that meet certain criteria for exposure will be considered on a case-by-case basis.
 In most cases, exposure and/or contraction of COVID-19 is not considered to be an allowable, work-related condition.